North East (film)

 North East is a 2016 Nigerian romantic drama film written, co-produced and directed by Muyiwa Aluko.
 The film starred Ini Dima-Okojie and OC Ukeje.
-It was released on June 23, 2016 in Nigeria at Genesis Deluxe Cinemas.
+It was released on June 23, 2016, in Nigeria at Genesis Deluxe Cinemas.
 For her role as "Hadiza" in the film, Dima-Okojie was nominated for best supporting actress at the 2017 Nigeria Entertainment Awards.

 The story revolves around the relationship between two culturally different persons, and the challenges they faced in getting the approval of their parents in inter-tribal and multi-religious consummation of the marriage in a modern Nigerian society.

 Plot

-The film starts with Hadiza (Ini Dima-Okojie) and her father, Musa Ahmed (Gbenga Titiloye) performing the daily Salah, according to Islamic beliefs.
+The film starts with Hadiza and her father, Musa Ahmed performing the daily Salah, according to Islamic beliefs.
 Musa is a devout Muslim, who regularly attempts to indoctrinate his daughter into believing that only an Islamic Hausa man can make the best husband.
 Hadiza is more liberal in her view on marriage, and she frequently reads the biographical book, There was a Country, which was a narration on the events that occurred during the Nigerian Civil War written by Igbo author, Chinua Achebe.
 In a bid to ensure his family remain within the tribal and religious lines, Musa also match-makes Aliyu, an Islamic Northerner, to initiate a relationship with Hadiza, however she often felt no chemistry when he is around her.